airalab/robonomics-wiki/docs/en/wschool2021-build-dapp-interface.md

 translated: true
 ---

+This lesson continues the previous one, where you have already built simple application and were focused on connecting an account to a node, sending transactions and other vital functions of the dapp.
+Now we will **build user-friendly interface** for this application.

 ![Building User Interface for Decentralized Applications, on top of Robonomics and Polkadot](../images/build-dapp-interface/sum.gif "Building User Interface for Decentralized Applications, on top of Robonomics and Polkadot")

-## Introduction

-This tutorial continues the previous lesson, where you have already built simple application and were focused on connecting an account to a node, sending transactions and other vital functions of the dapp.
-Now we will **build user-friendly interface** for this application.

 ## Prerequisites

-This tutorial is designed for people who are familiar with **HTML, CSS, JavaScript** a bit and want to learn how to apply these skills for decentralized applications.
+This lesson is designed for people who are familiar with **HTML, CSS, JavaScript** a bit and want to learn how to apply these skills for decentralized applications.

 For building your dapp's interface you can choose any JavaScript framework which is comfortable for you or even try to build interface without any framework.
 In Robonomics 2021 we use [Vue.js](https://vuejs.org) as it is quite scalable and easy to use.

-## Set up for this tutorial
+## Set up

 If you start with this step and prefer to **learn by doing**, please, follow this to-do list to launch the resulting dapp from the previous lesson: